 Fujifilm’s idea sounds similar to Canon’s Dual Pixel CMOS AF, but the approach differs

 The Fujifilm Hybrid AF pixel technology may sound familiar to you.
-Canon has introduced the so-called Dual Pixel CMOS AF technology in the EOS 70D DSLR camera.
+Canon has introduced the so-called Dual Pixel CMOS AF technology

 According to Canon, its pixels are capable of Phase Detection and light gathering when using the 70D in Live View Mode.